FOR STONE AGE ARTIFACTS AND HISTORICAL FACTS

 CLOVIS POINT (cast)--A small Clovis point from the Lange Ferguson mammoth kill site in Pine Ridge, South Dakota.

-CLOVIS POINT (cast)--This is the largest clovis point from the Fenn cache.
+CLOVIS POINT (cast)--This is the largest Clovis point from the Fenn cache.
 It is described as a late stage preform Clovis point.

 CLOVIS POINT (cast)--This Obsidian Clovis point was found by Dewey Dietz near the Dietz Clovis site in Oregon.
 There is hafting abrasions on the base.